I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

-Curved Hatching combines with Straight Hatching Lines
+Combining Curved and Straight Hatching

-On the rounded gem in the center of the pillbox I combined several layers of curved hatching to accentuate its roundness.
+On the rounded gem in the center of the pillbox, I combined several layers of curved hatching to accentuate its roundness.
 It's rounded and shiny.
 So I layered it darker according to how the highlights fell on and within it and shaded one large highlight completely with parallel hatching just to make it a middle value to contrast with the stark white highlights.
 Those fine curved lines, about a line width apart, make a much smoother texture and help give it volume.

-On the base I used curved hatching lines following the curve of the cylinder when I did horizontal ones, but used parallel verticals because the sides are vertical.
+On the base, I used curved hatching lines following the curve of the cylinder when I did horizontal ones but used parallel verticals because the sides are vertical.
 This helps establish shape as well as light and dark values.
-Narrow angled hatching gives the tab for opening the pillbox a medium value tone.
+Narrow-angled hatching gives the tab for opening the pillbox a medium value tone.
 The curling lines suggesting the patterns on the box gave enough value themselves to keep the light values even.
 I added some hatching to some areas to show they were darker.

 This drawing is just one example of the ways you can shade using hatching and crosshatching.
 Experiment with it while doodling.
 Draw five shapes and try filling them with five different values.
 Try using different thicknesses of lines and lengths of lines to see what will happen.
 Overlap hatching patterns with other pen textures to see how they combine.